Active: Litigation is ongoing.

 Joining PLF on this case are Sean Burke of Mattingly Burke Cohen and Biederman LLP, Marx Sterbcow of the Sterbcow Law Group LLC, and Rich Horn of Garris Horn LLP.

-On February 3, 2022, the district court dismissed CFPB’s case against Townstone, concluding that the CFPB lacked authority to adopt Regulation B, the provision it claims Townstone violated.
+On February 3, 2022, the district court dismissed the CFPB’s case against Townstone, concluding that the CFPB lacked authority to adopt Regulation B, the provision it claims Townstone violated.
 On April 3, 2023, the CFPB appealed that decision to the United States Court of Appeals for the Seventh Circuit.

 What’s At Stake?